winkelstein/Minecraft-cpp/README.md

 # Minecraft-cpp
 Minecraft with own game engine on C++ using OpenGL.

+##
+third-party directory has submodules so you need to recursive clone: git clone --recurse-submodules https://github.com/treug0lnik041/Minecraft-cpp
 ## Releases
 This project haven't done yet.
 All updates before release will be in dev branch.